TheresaLui/SelfHelpContent_v2/articles/problemscopingques.hdinsight/problemscopingques-crud-delete-v6.md

             "watermarkText": "Please provide the detail symptom including the full error text if available, whether the issue is intermittent or persistent, and any other relevant information", "required": true,
             "useAsAdditionalDetails": true
-        },
-        {
-            "id": "learn_more_text",
-            "order": 600,
-            "controlType": "infoblock",
-            "content": "<a href='https://hdinsight.github.io/kafka/kafka-landing'>Learn more</a> about commonly faced issues with using Spark on HDInsight"
         }
     ],
     "$schema": "SelfHelpContent"